 Provides students with practical experience in laboratory teaching.
 Students in this course are paired with a faculty mentor and help supervise labs, deliver pre-lab lectures, and assist in ordering chemicals and prepping laboratory experiments.
 Students complete a project that integrates the chemical education literature, classroom instruction materials, laboratory safety and chemical procurement, storage, and disposal.
-Open to junior chemistry majors pursuing certification in education, with consent of the instructor.
+Intended for chemistry and biochemistry majors pursuing certification in education.
+Prerequisite: CHEM 124 and 125.
 Non-credit course.